 5 steps to implement a successful data classification policy

-Implementing an easy-to-use classification policy as the foundation of an organization’s data protection strategy will create an organized system to simplify the process of identifying sensitive data.
+Implementing an easy-to-use data classification policy as the foundation of an organization’s data protection strategy will create an organized system to simplify the process of identifying sensitive data.

 With the data doubling in size every two years, this can hardly be viewed as an efficient process.
 Different types of information require different security measures or sometimes no measures at all – for example, a document containing all passwords hashes of all users in the organization, and a customer-facing presentation should not be treated the same.
 That is why it is best to start by identifying what information needs to be protected.